 Hand and Arm Injuries Caused by Car Accidents

 Injuries to your hand, wrist, and arm are common in serious car accidents.
 This is because people always have at least one hand gripping the steering wheel at the point of contact.
 There can also be injuries to these extremities when the airbags inflate.
 Hand injuries often leave people unable to work for an extended period of time.
 If the injury is severe, it may force them to leave their chosen profession and find other work.
 For example, if a violinist, surgeon, or welder suffers a serious hand, arm or wrist injury, it can destroy his or her career.
+If you have experienced a personal injury accident, contact us today.

 Types of Car Accident Hand and Arm Injuries